 Boosts Immunity:

-Miracle fruits are a rich source of Vitamin C, an important nutrient that play a vital role in fighting both viral and bacterial infections.
-This fruit if consumed on regular basis, triggers the production of white blood cells, thus preventing body from various diseases.
+Miracle fruits are a rich source of Vitamin C, an important nutrient that plays a vital role in fighting both viral and bacterial infections.
+This fruit if consumed regularly, triggers the production of white blood cells, thus preventing the body from various diseases.

 Improves Vision:

 The presence of Vitamin A in the Miracle berry plays a pivotal role in protecting the vision.
-Include these amazing berries in your regular diet and consume it at least twice a week to prevent macular degeneration, formation of cataracts from an early age.
+Include these amazing berries in your regular diet and consume it at least twice a week to prevent macular degeneration and the formation of cataracts from an early age.

 Clears Metallic Taste: